All consultations are by appointment only

 Results of tests

 The doctors in our practice are happy to speak to you over the phone when necessary, If the call is non-urgent, the doctor will return the call at the end of the session.
-Emergency calls will be transferred to the doctor or a nurse immediately.
+Emergency calls will be transferred to a doctor or a nurse immediately.

 Our practice has a no smoking policy